Peanut Dipping Sauce

 - 2 to 4 tablespoons water, or as necessary to reach your desired consistency

 - Optional garnishes: sprinkling of chopped roasted peanuts and additional red pepper flakes

 - In a 2-cup liquid measuring cup or medium-sized mixing bowl, whisk together the ingredients until well blended.
-If your peanut butter is particularly thick, you may need to add a bit more water to thin out the mixture (adding water will mellow out the flavor as well).
+If your peanut butter is particularly thick, you may need to use the full 4 tablespoons of water to thin out the mixture (or more, if necessary).

 - Feel free to adjust to taste here—for example, sometimes I want my sauce more savory and add another clove of garlic, or a little sweeter, so I add extra honey.

 - If you’re serving the sauce as a party dip, transfer it to a serving bowl and sprinkle with chopped peanuts and red pepper flakes for some visual interest!

 Recipe adapted from my broccoli rabe peanut soba noodles and peanut-sesame slaw.

 Make it vegan: Use agave nectar or maple syrup instead of honey.

 Make it gluten free: Be sure to use gluten-free tamari, not regular soy sauce.